-Heinrich, a 30 year-old single descendent of Austrian immigrants, was raised in the predominantly German community of New Braunsfels, Texas by his parents Helmut and Eva.
+Heinrich, a 30-year-old single descendant of Austrian immigrants, was raised in the predominantly German community of New Braunsfels, Texas by his parents Helmut and Eva.
 Heinrich attended the University of Texas for two years, before dropping out to pursue his dream of establishing an Austrian bakery in New York City.
 He spent three years in Vienna training with the strudel-master Joachim, before returning to America and settling in Coram, New York, where he was employed by the local bakery.

 As a result of the clipping habit, which he felt compelled to continue, Heinrich had lost all of the space in his kitchen to bake.
 Clippings were everywhere, on the counter, in the drawers, even in the baking bowls and in the pot rack under the oven.
 He no longer found pleasure in clipping or in sending these clippings to other family members.
 His habit overwhelmed everything and he lost balance in his life.

-With his mother’s passing, and the realization that he could remain connected as effectively with the rest of the family via cell phones and email, combined with the more effective space in his newly organized kitchen, Heinrich returned to his love of baking.
-Now that the space allowed him to breath, once again he felt inspired to invent recipes, and to begin a serious path toward his dream of owning a bakery, which he finally opened in 2004.
+With his mother’s passing and the realization that he could remain connected as effectively with the rest of the family via cell phones and email, combined with the more effective space in his newly organized kitchen, Heinrich returned to his love of baking.
+Now that space allowed him to breathe, once again he felt inspired to invent recipes, and to begin a serious path toward his dream of owning a bakery, which he finally opened in 2004.